tomoko1120/20261R0136COSE362/README.md

 Each classifier is tested in two settings:

-1. Baseline: trained only on the original data
+1. **Baseline:** trained only on the original data
-2. VAE-Augmented: trained on original data plus VAE-generated heavy-rain samples
+2. **VAE-Augmented:** trained on original data plus VAE-generated heavy-rain samples

+---

 ## Evaluation Metrics